Airport security: Process and equipment

 Generally people are screened through airport security into areas where the exit gates to the aircraft are located.
 These areas are often called "secure", "sterile" and airside (in contrast to "landside" outside security).
 Passengers are discharged from airliners into the sterile area so that they usually will not have to be re-screened if disembarking from a domestic flight; however they are still subject to search at any time.
 Airport food outlets have started using plastic cups and utensils as opposed to cups made out of glass and utensils made out of metal to reduce the usefulness of such items as weapons.
 Many airports issue an airside pass to their employees, a secure keycard that allows employees to enter the secure area.
 Employees requiring an airside pass are subject to numerous security checks, including a criminal records check and proof of identity.
 They are not allowed to use it when they shall fly themselves.
-Also aircraft crew shall be screened.
+Aircraft crew also shall be screened.

 In the United States non-passengers were once allowed on the concourses to meet arriving friends or relatives at their gates, but this is now greatly restricted due to the September 11 terrorist attacks.
 Non-passengers must obtain a gate pass to enter the secure area of the airport.
 The most common reasons that a non-passenger may obtain a gate pass is to assist children and the elderly as well as for attending business meetings that take place in the secure area of the airport.
 In the United States, at least 24 hours notice is generally required for those planning to attend a business meeting inside the secure area of the airport.
 Other countries, such as Australia do not restrict non-travellers from accessing the airside area, however non-travellers are typically subject to the same security scans as travellers.

 Sensitive areas in airports, including airport ramps and operational spaces, are restricted from the general public.
 Called a SIDA (Security Identification Display Area), these spaces require special qualifications to enter.
 Systems can consist of physical access control gates or more passive systems that monitor people moving through restricted areas and sound an alert if a restricted area is entered.

 Throughout the world, there have been a few dozen airports that have instituted a version of a "trusted traveler program".
 Proponents argue that security screening can be made more efficient by detecting those people who are threats and then searching them.
 They argue that searching trusted, verified individuals should not take the amount of time it does.
 Critics argue that such programs decrease security by providing an easier path to carry contraband through.